 AKG K712 Pro

-The HD 660S from Sennheiser is an excellent all-rounder that will satisfy your needs in the studio while also providing an engaging casual listening experience.
+The HD 660S2 from Sennheiser is an excellent all-rounder that will satisfy your needs in the studio while also providing an engaging casual listening experience.

 - The earcups feature a good amount of padding and high breathability.

-Another excellent choice is the SP5 from legendary studio monitor maker ADAM Audio.
-It features an engaging sound profile that is perfect for studio work.
+Another excellent choice is the K702 from legendary audio gear maker AKG.
+It features an engaging sound profile that is highly accurate and perfect for studio work.

 - Excellent clarity and precision across the frequency range, along with a generous soundstage.